Techgrounds-Cloud-9/cloud-9-EhabRihawi985/Project 1.1/README.md

-# PRO-01 Cloud 9
+# PRO-1.1 Cloud 9

-Help the company with transition to cloud.
+Make changes to the environment on project01.0.

 ## Requirements

-* All VM disks must be encrypted.
-* The web server must be backed up daily.
-The backups must be kept for 7 days.
+* The web server must no longer be accessible “naked” on the internet.
+The customer prefers to see a proxy intervening.
+Also, the server will no longer have to have a public IP address.
+* Should a user connect to the load balancer via HTTP, this connection should be automatically upgraded to HTTPS.
-* The web server must be installed in an automated manner.
+* The connection must be secured with at least TLS 1.2 or higher.
-* The admin/management server must be reachable with a public IP.
+* The web server must undergo a 'health check' on a regular basis.
-* The admin/management server should only be reachable from trusted locations (office/admin's home)
-* The following IP ranges are used: 10.10.10.0/24 & 10.20.20.0/24
-* All subnets must be protected by a subnet level firewall.
-* SSH or RDP connections to the web server may only be established from the admin server.
+* Should the web server fail this health check, the server should be automatically restored.
+* If the web server is under constant load, a temporary extra server should be started.
+The customer thinks that there is never more than 3 servers in total needed given the number of users in the past.

 ## Work plan